learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 ---

 ## Rubric

 _Please make sure your final chef matches the following standards._

+{% if cookiecutter.chef_template == 'Sous Chef' -%}
+#### SousChef Standards
+1. Does the folder structure in the channel archive match the expected topic tree?
+1. Are the files `Channel.csv` and `Content.csv` valid (no missing files, data formatted correctly, etc.)?
+{%- endif %}

 #### General Standards
-1. Does the resulting folder structure match the expected topic tree?
-1. Are the Channel.csv and Content.csv files valid (no missing files, data formatted correctly, etc.)?
 1. Does the code work (no infinite loops, exceptions thrown, etc.)?
-1. Are the source_ids determined consistently (not based on a changing url path, in same location every run, etc.)?
+1. Are the `source_id`s determined consistently (based on foreign database identifiers or permanent url paths)?
-1. Is there documentation on how to run it (including extra parameters to use)?
+1. Is there documentation on how to run the script (include command line parameters to use)?

 #### Coding Standards
 1. Are there no obvious runtime or memory inefficiencies in the code?
 1. Are the functions succinct?
-1. Are there comments where needed?
+1. Are clarifying comments provided where needed?
 1. Are the git commits easy to understand?
 1. Is there no unnecessary nested `if` or `for` loops?
 1. Are variables named descriptively (e.g. `path` vs `p`)?